 In many communities in Greater Manchester, traditional ways of getting involved in politics including voting engage only the minority.
-The recent election of Greater Manchester’s first Mayor, for example attracted a turnout of only 27%.
+The 2017 election of Greater Manchester’s first Mayor, for example, attracted a turnout of only 27%.
 Low and declining levels of formal political participation have caused much concern.
-This Jam and Justice project engages with this debate from the starting point that focusing on apathy limits our understanding of why people may not engage in politics; and, that looking only at formal political participation may miss out important forms of everyday politics in Greater Manchester.
+This Jam and Justice project engaged with this debate from the starting point that focusing on apathy limits our understanding of why people may not engage in politics; and, that looking only at formal political participation may miss out important forms of everyday politics in Greater Manchester.

 Read what our community researchers discovered about "Everyday Politics":